Startup business tax credits you need to know

 The most important business startup tax credit: R&D

 Qualifying startups can receive a credit against their Social Security and Medicare payroll tax liability of up to $500,000.
-You can apply money spent on supplies, consultants, employees, and computer rentals.
+You can apply money spent on research and development costs, such as supplies, consultants, employees, and computer rentals.

-Once launched, it will take a while to produce enough revenue to offset that startup expense.
-Taking advantage of federal and state R&D puts money back into the company.
+Once launched, it may take a while to produce enough revenue to offset that startup expense.
+In the meantime, taking advantage of federal and state R&D credits can put money back into the company.

-The majority of startups qualify for this specific tax credit.
-If you’re working with a CPA, double-check that they’re utilizing this credit.
+Many startups qualify for this specific investment tax credit.
+If you’re working with a Certified Public Accountant (CPA), double-check that they’re utilizing it to the fullest.

 Changes to the R&D tax credit section 174